Your Questions Answered

 The group of affected customers is called the 'Class', and all individuals within the group are 'Class Members'.

-Class Members do not need to do anything in order to be included in the claim (unless they currently live abroad – see 'What if I live outside of the UK?' below).
+Class Members do not need to do anything in order to be included in the claim.
 However, if the claim is successful, Class Members will need to provide certain information in order to receive their compensation.
 We will update the CALL website and make it publicly known if and how we require this information from Class Members.

 If you would like further information about the legal process, your eligibility, or how to claim if the case is successful, please click here to register with us and we will keep you up to date with what is happening.
 However, you do not need to register in order to be eligible for compensation.